GeBakaev/GeBakaev/README.md

-### Hi, I'm George — founder of [Bakaev](https://bakaev.dev) 👋
+### Hi, I'm George — founder of [Bakaev](https://bakaev.dev)

-I build **AI signal infrastructure for VC and investment teams**.
+I build **data infrastructure for VC and investment teams.**.
 Currently embedded as the senior engineer at Fintent, where the platform I rebuilt processes over a billion data points a day.

 #### What I work on